 Horton spheres also need less land to store the same quantity of Propane, versus bullets.

 In addition, they help minimise the cost of piping and foundations, as they hold more in a single pressure vessel.

 The Hortonsphere® is named after Horace Ebenezer Horton, builder of the first spherical pressure vessels, back in 1923.

-Underground LPG Storage Caverns
+Underground Propane Gas Storage Caverns

 Unlike above ground tanks, there is no need for refrigeration and there is no finite life span for the project.

 The above ground plant and equipment is uncomplicated, requiring minimal maintenance.

 The gas is typically held within the cavern by hydrostatic water pressure in the surrounding stone.

 These facilities can incorporate a dedicated docking system to load and unload Propane ocean tankers.